mumble-voip/mumble/docs/dev/build-instructions/README.md

 _Tip:_ You can also [build a specific version or commit](faq.md#build-a-specific-version-or-commit) of Mumble.

+## The Mumble Dependency Provider

+Mumble provides its own CMake [dependency provider](https://cmake.org/cmake/help/latest/guide/using-dependencies/index.html#dependency-providers) that can be used in case automatically downloading and building certain dependencies (instead of requiring them to be installed on your system) is desirable.
+For more information, please read the [associated documentation](dependency_provider.md).

 ## Using the BUILD_NUMBER variable

 We are currently using a [versioning scheme](https://www.mumble.info/blog/new-versioning-scheme/) that monotonically increases